tawalabora/server-setup/.github/VARIABLES.md

 - Must have SSH access with the `SERVER_SSH_KEY`

 **Setup:**
-Add as either a variable or secret:

-- Go to repository Settings → Secrets and variables → Actions
+- Go to repository Settings → Secrets and variables → Actions → **Secrets** tab
-- For Variable: Click "Variables" tab → "New repository variable"
-- For Secret (more secure): Click "Secrets" tab → "New repository secret"
+- Click "New repository secret"
 - Name: `SUDO_ACCESS_USER`
 - Value: Username (e.g., `ubuntu`, `root`, or your sudo user)